surbhii25/Google-Maps-Clone/README.md

 # Google Maps Clone

+View deployed project here: https://surbhii25.github.io/Google-Maps-Clone/

 Google Maps is a web mapping platform and consumer application offered by Google.

-In this project, I tried to make a Clone of Google Maps using Mapbox.
+In this project, I tried to make a Clone of Google Maps by using Mapbox.
 Mapbox is an incredibly powerful tool for creating any map based applications.

 Concepts Learned while making this project: